giellalt/lang-myv/myv.md

 negation marker for
 fits between negation and conneg

+* @CMP-STD> : oblique comparative standard with adverb, adjective to right
 * @>ADVL : Modifier of an adverbial, with the adverbial to the right.
 ** vaikko: doppe leat vaikko man ollu studeanttat.
 * @ADVL< : Complement of adverbial.